Economics of Sustainability: Our Approach

 Approaching an Economics of Sustainability

-Our goal in SUST640 is to use the field of economics as a set of tools to promote sustainability.
-First and foremost, SUST640 grounds economics within sustainability and is not intended to provide a graduate-level treatise in either environmental economics or ecological economics, as helpful and important as many of their principles can be.
+Our goal is to use the field of economics as a set of tools to promote sustainability.
+First and foremost, our course grounds economics within sustainability and is not intended to provide a graduate-level treatise in either environmental economics or ecological economics, as helpful and important as many of their principles can be.

 My article on Economic Strategies for Sustainability, among other resources, explains what I am doing and why.
 Some points to consider are these: